nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 ![sg-paris-no-split.png](sg-paris-no-split.png)

 To simulate a network split, you would need to restrict the traffic so that only nodes within the same subnet or region can communicate.
 For example, you can change the source to the specific CIDR block of your subnet or reference the security group itself.
-By applying these changes, we ensure that:
+By applying these changes, will ensure that:

 - Nodes in the Paris region can communicate with nodes in both the Paris and London regions.
 - Nodes in the London region can only communicate with other nodes within the London region.